-- Complete your assessment step by step, leaving comments and suggestions on the next page and e-mail it to info@qpmc.com.
-NEVER CHANGE THE RTF format when saving the assessment file. - You may want to embed the form in a password protected archive to keep the information confidential.
+- Complete your assessment step by step, leaving comments and suggestions as per the comments & suggestions topic on the next page.
+NEVER CHANGE THE RTF format when saving the assessment file. - You may want to embed the resulting assessment form file in a password protected archive to keep the information confidential.